Last Updated: September 19, 2024

 Personal Life

 Wilder married Mary Mercier on July 22, 1960.
-They eventually divorced in 1965.
+They divorced in 1965.
 He married Mary Joan Schutz in October 1967 and adopted her daughter, Katharine.
-The couple split after seven years of marriage after Katharine suspected that Wilder was having an affair with his "Young Frankenstein" co-star Madeline Kahn.
-Wilder eventually became estranged from Katharine.
+The couple split after seven years of marriage, and Katharine suspected that Gene was having an affair with his "Young Frankenstein" co-star Madeline Kahn.
+Gene eventually became estranged from Katharine.

 Wilder was married to quirky, lovable Gilda Radner (of "Saturday Night Live" fame) until her devastating death.
-They had met while filming Sidney Poitier's "Hanky Panky."
-Rander was married to guitarist G.E.
+They met while filming Sidney Poitier's "Hanky Panky."
+Radner was married to guitarist G.E.
 Smith at the time, but she and Wilder became inseparable friends.
-Their relationship grew and Rander divorced Smith in 1982.
-They moved in together and then married on September 14, 1984 in the South of France.
-The couple wanted to have children but Radner suffered from miscarriages and doctors couldn't figure out the problem.
-Radner began experiencing severe fatigue and pain in her upper legs.
+Their relationship grew, and Radner divorced Smith in 1982.
+Gene and Gilda moved in together and then married on September 14, 1984, in the South of France.
+The couple wanted to have children, but Radner suffered several miscarriages, and doctors couldn't figure out the problem.
+Gilda began experiencing severe fatigue and pain in her upper legs.
 She was diagnosed with ovarian cancer in October 1986 and battled the disease for the next year and a half.
 After a brief remission, her cancer returned in May 1989 and had metastasized.
 Gilda Radner died on May 20, 1989.
-Wilder, devastated, became active in promoting cancer awareness and treatment, founding the Gilda Radner Ovarian Cancer Detection Center in Los Angeles and co-founding support group Gilda's Club which began in New York but now has several branches throughout the United States.
+Wilder, devastated, became active in promoting cancer awareness and treatment, founding the Gilda Radner Ovarian Cancer Detection Center in Los Angeles and co-founding the support group Gilda's Club, which began in New York but now has several branches throughout the United States.
 Wilder got remarried to Karen Webb in September 1991.

 Real Estate

-In 2007 Gene paid $2.725 million for a home on Chalon Road in Bel Air, Los Angeles.
-In 2013 he sold the home for $6.75 million to billionaire Elon Musk.
+In 1976, Gene paid $300 thousand for a home on Chalon Road in Bel Air, Los Angeles.
+He sold this home in 2007 for $2.7 million.
+In 2013, the home sold for $6.75 million to billionaire Elon Musk.
 The home sits across the street from a large mansion that Musk occupied for many years.
-In 2020 Elon stunned the world when he announced he was selling all of his homes and physical assets.
+In 2020, Elon stunned the world when he announced he was selling all of his homes and physical assets.
 That included Wilder's former home.
-He did stipulate that the buyer of Wilder's home would have to agree to not change the property much because Elon felt Wilder's magic charm should be preserved.
+He did stipulate that the buyer of Wilder's home would have to agree to not change the property much because Elon felt Gene's magical charm should be preserved.
+In the end, Elon struck a deal to sell the home to Gene Wilder's nephew for $7 million.
+The nephew put $300,000 down and financed the rest with a $6.7 million personal loan from Elon.
+Unfortunately, about two years later, the nephew had fallen way behind on the debt, and Elon was actually forced to initiate a foreclosure.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.